The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 The following pages in the Course & Exam Description (CED) have very specific instructions on the student's Create Performance Task :

-• page 167 under Section II: Create Performance Task is the Scoring Rubric (also called Scoring Guidelines) across 6 rows.
+• page 167 under Section II: Create Performance Task is the Scoring Rubric (also called Scoring Guidelines) across the 4 prompts mapped to Learning Objectives and to Computational Thinking Practices 1,2,3 and 4.
 Each row counts 1 point and is equivalent to 5% of the student's overall AP Score:

-• Row 6: Testing assesses students’ ability to investigate the situation, context, or
+3. Written Response 1: Program Design, Function, and Purpose assesses students' ability to investigate the situation, context, or task.
+(Skill 1.A)

-Lesson 8: Participant Activity : Learning to Assess Create Task [pages 49 - 50]
+Lesson 8: Participant Activity : Understanding & Learning to Assess The Create Task [pages 49 - 50]

 Learning Goals: (i.e. Can AP CSP teachers ...)